 Implement effective “bring your own device” policies

 Bring your own device (BYOD) policies can establish clear guidelines for how employees use their personal devices for work-related tasks, including which types of data can be accessed and how that data should be protected.
 This can help prevent data breaches and other cyberattacks that result from unauthorized access.
-BYOD policies are also important for support staff and clinical staff who w************* and have remote network access.
+BYOD policies are also important for support staff and clinical staff who work from home and have remote network access.

 Example.
 Sound policies should require employees to install and frequently update security software on their devices, use secure Wi-Fi networks, encrypt data transmitted over these networks, and report any lost or stolen devices immediately.
 Taken together and vigilantly enforced, these policies can help prevent unauthorized access to sensitive data and mitigate the impact of potential cyberattacks.

-Data breaches won’t wait: A******
+Data breaches won’t wait: Act now

 Because data breaches are a significant threat to healthcare provider organizations, hospitals, and those who interact with them across the industry ecosystem, it’s necessary to take proactive steps to protect patient data.
 By investing in security infrastructure, training personnel, and adopting a Zero Trust approach, healthcare organizations ensure that patient data is protected and that their reputations remain intact.